 “I loved all of CFC this year, but the through-line of it all is how much care was put into everything and it was something that was always consistent through out the entire experience.
 I always felt at every moment, everyone was so well taken care of.
 Thank you,” – CFC Online Participant, 2021.

 ABOUT THE FACILITATORS

 Parul Pandya has been skillfully working in non-profit in various roles through the past decade, including as a community builder, consultant, programmer and producer.
 She specializes in using arts for social change.
 After finishing managing in community granting for the largest government funder in Canada, the Ontario Trillium Foundation, she seamlessly transferred her knowledge, passion and skills to open her own consulting practice.
-Community Impact Non-Profit Consulting strategically enables community engagement and equitable innovation.
+Community Impact Consulting strategically enables community engagement and equitable innovation.
 She is also a Queer South Asian freelance writer/poet, and an activist for over a decade.
-She has a deep passion for ethics and social justice, which she also teaches at Centennial College.
+She has a deep passion for ethics and social justice, and teaches arts education at Centennial College and Humber College.

 REGISTRATION AND COST

 Register for CFC 2022 on Eventbrite by clicking the button below!